dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/resolve-merge-conflicts.md

     conflicting code
 >>>>>> (some branch identifier)
 ```
-- File and path are colored in red in the **File Explorer**, with a warning icon to highlight files that you need to resolve
+- The file and path are colored in red in the **File Explorer**, with a warning icon to highlight files that you need to resolve
-- File name is colored in red in the **Changes** section, with a warning icon
+- The file name is colored in red in the **Changes** section, with a warning icon
 - If you press commit without resolving the conflict, the Cloud IDE will prompt a pop up box with a list which files need to be resolved

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/merge-conflict.jpg" title="Conflicting section that needs resolution will be highlighted"/>